jlarge11-demos/terraform-cloud-backend/README.md

 * Under the Organization dropdown, click "Create New Organization".
 Organization Name will be `sleepy-hypatia`.
 * It will ask you to connect to a Version Control Provider.
 I skipped this by selecting No VCS Connection.
 I haven't explored Version Control Providers, but for the time being, I'm content to run my Terraform commands from my local machine.
 * Workspace Name is a little tricky.
 You need to combine the prefix you have in the remote config above (`main-`) with the local workspace name we want to start with (we'll go with `dev`).
 For this example, the Workspace Name will be `main-dev`.
 * Go into `main-dev` and then click Configure variables.
 Under the Terraform Variables section, add the `aws_access_key_id` and `aws_secret_access_key` of the IAM user that will build these components.
-Make sure to mark both variables as secret.
+Make sure to mark both variables as sensitive.

 ### Running the Terraform Commands
 * Back at your terminal, go to the folder that contains your Terraform config.